garrandall/popular-music-data/tracks/i-got-a-thang-4-ya--lo-key-.md

 Could light up any room
 Now I won't flinch but I need a pinch
 To make sure I'm not dreaming
-Cause loving like this doesn't come ev'ry day
+Cause loving like this doesn't come every day
 And I've got a couple of words that I'd like to say